vfilipovi/tram-object-detection-tensorflow2-with-tf2api/README.md

 12:input_path: "/content/gdrive/MyDrive/TensorFlow/workspace/annotations/tram-valid.tfrecord"

 **Extra**
 "iou_threshold" has been lowered to 0.40.
-This is usually at 0.50 and be 100% sure what this means if you want to lower the value.
+This is usually at 0.50.
 ----------------------------------------------------------------------------------------
 # Training is started using following command:
 ```